photo/frontend/documentation/guides/InstallationDreamhost.markdown

 ### Launching your OpenPhoto site

 Now you're ready to launch your OpenPhoto site.
 Point your browser to your host and you'll be taken to a setup screen.
-You'll need your account credentials to continue.

-Once you complete the 3 steps your site will be up and running.
+Once you complete the three steps your site will be up and running.

 **ENJOY!**